Misty mountain mornings? Gazing up at a blanket of stars in the Arizona desert? Kayaking along a lazy winding river?

 Taking the volume of your container into account will also help you “guestimate” how much storage space it will take to transport.

 Ease of Use and Portability

-Not only does the amount of gear matter, but the ease of usability matters as well.
+The ease of usability also matters.
 Portable coffee makers should be simple to assemble and disassemble, as well as easy to pack.
-That way when you assemble your coffee maker, the transfer from backpack to stovetop takes only a matter of seconds.
+When you assemble your coffee maker, the transfer from backpack to camping stove should only take a matter of seconds.

-In addition, if you’re having to adapt to a new brewing style, you may also need to readjust to the new strength of the coffee that the brewing style creates. for example, those who are often used to enjoying espresso-based beverages such as lattes, cortados, or cappuccinos may have difficulty adjusting to drinking black coffee from a pour-over or french press.
+In addition, if you have to adapt to a new brewing style, you may also have to adjust to the new strength of the coffee that the brewing style creates.